akuklev/HOCC/README.md

 for further generalisation:
-* The first would introdce [directed higher inductive types](https://hott-uf.github.io/2022/HoTTUF_2022_paper_11.pdf) which would make each type an ω-category rather than an ∞-groupoid and each universe an ω-cosmos rather than an ∞-topos, presumably an ω-variant of virtual equipments with some yet unknown closure properties and enough classifiers of yet unknown sort.
+* The first would introdce [directed higher inductive types](https://hott-uf.github.io/2022/HoTTUF_2022_paper_11.pdf) which would make each type an ω-category rather than an ∞-groupoid and each universe an ω-cosmos rather than an ∞-topos, presumably an ω-variant of virtual equipments with extra structure.
 * The second would introduce the notion of linear dependent types which apparently makes the system capable of expressing [concurrency, quantum computations and entanglement](./lin-types).
 * The third is to develop a resource-aware (hopefully non-Gödelian) variant of the theory, where strictly